tonytzhou/codeforces-/README.md

 is returned at the end.
 Due to the double for loop as well, it would lead to O(n^2) runtime. <br>

+**Vote Progamming Contest** For this problem, I knew that because I did not need the votes of all the departments I could sort all the departments from least to greatest.
+The reasoning behind this is because I will be able to obtain the smallest number people needed from the departments with the least amount of people.
+After sorting, I can just divide the department by 2 in order to obtain the half, and then add 1 to it to obtain the majority vote.
+After adding all of the numbers needed, my end sum is the total number of votes I need from all the departments.

 # Medium
 **The Stairs** - For this problem, I first declared all my integer variables and decided to use two